syllabus

 Some examples that come immediately to mind are

 This is a class of commodity that might be tentatively defined as one whose exchange value flagrantly and spectacularly exceeds its use value.
 Perhaps these are also commodities for which design is a fundamental quality of their form.
 This special class of commodities possess that compromised and contradictory form which Sianne Ngai identifies as a gimmick: “overrated devices that strike us as working too little (labor-saving tricks) but also as working too hard (strained efforts to get our attention).”
 To perceive a commodity as a gimmick involves both making a negative judgement about the labor that produces it, or which it produces, as well as a conflation of aesthetic and economic value.
+One criterion by which you can identify your commodity is its seductiveness to you.
+Is there a product that has enchanted you, that you have fallen in love with, that you strongly desire and that intensely fascinates you?
+Another way to think about this special class of commodity is as something that appears, at first glance, as something ordinary but which, only on closer inspection, reveals itself to be bizarre and fantastical (as Slavoj Zizek reminds us).